jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 R155 if equipped with
 level\-3 functionalities
 and above
+M
-MA vehicle with at least four wheels and meant to carry passengers
+A vehicle with at least four wheels and meant to carry passengers
 R155 \& R156
 N